Graph-aware Modeling of Brain Connectivity Networks: Statistical methods: a network-aware mixed effects model

-The most time-consuming part of the algorithm is updating $\alpha$ in the M-step, which involves inverting a large matrix, $\sum_{m}(X_{m}^{T}V^{-1}X_{m})$.
-In a typical neuroimaging application, the size of this matrix will be in the tens of thousands; for the COBRE dataset analyzed in Section \ref{sec:data}, $\sum_{1\le a\le b\le K}n_{ab} \approx 28,000$.
-To avoid inverting a $28,000 \times 28,000$ matrix, we instead solve for $\alpha$ using a block coordinate descent algorithm.
+In a typical neuroimaging application, the size of this matrix will be in the tens of thousands; for the COBRE dataset analyzed in Section \ref{sec:data}, it is approximately $28,000 \times 28,000$.
+To avoid inverting this matrix, we instead solve for $\beta$ using a block coordinate descent algorithm.
 This implementation takes around 5 minutes to fit the model to the COBRE data with a diagonal $V$ and around 15 minutes with a block-diagonal $V$ on a machine with ten 2.8 GHz Intel Xeon E5-2680v2 processors, each with 8GB of memory.
+In contrast, the OLS estimator that we compare against is almost trivially fast to compute (less than 1 minute) and indeed is essentially solved during the initialization of our approach.